 Mali is classified as a heavily indebted poor country (HIPC) and, as such, it benefited from debt cancellation under the IMF's HIPC Initiative.
-According to the latest World Bank figures, 42.3% of Malians live in extreme poverty.
+With an average income per capita of USD 2.20 per day, it ranks among the 20 poorest countries globally.
+It also faces one of the highest population growth rates, alongside elevated levels of illiteracy and unemployment, particularly among the youth.
+Notably, the informal sector significantly contributes to the national economy.
+According to the World Bank's figures, 19.1% of Malians were living in extreme poverty in 2022, 3.2% more than one year earlier due to the erosion of the purchasing power of the most vulnerable, owing to soaring consumer prices and weak economic growth.
 Poverty is concentrated in rural areas (90% of all poor) and in the south of the country.
-According to ILO estimates, almost three-quarter of the economically active population work in the informal economy; whereas the unemployment rate in 2020 stood at around 7.7% of the total workforce (World Bank).
+According to ILO estimates, almost three-quarters of the economically active population work in the informal economy; whereas the unemployment rate in 2023 stood at around 3.3% of the total workforce (World Bank, latest data available).
+The same source estimated the country’s GDP per capita (PPP) at USD 2,519 in 2022.

 ---|---|---|---|---|---|